sspiky/roblox-group-fund-tracker/README.md

 - discord.py

 ## Usage
-i cant be bothered to make a config file :D
 - put your group ids in the groups list
-- place a valid .ROBLOSECURITY in the headers after `.ROBLOSECURITY=` (IF YOUR GROUP FUNDS ARE PRIVATE, USE A ROBLOX COOKIE THAT HAS ACCESS TO THE AMOUNT OF FUNDS)
+- place a valid .ROBLOSECURITY in the headers after `.ROBLOSECURITY=`
-- put your bot token in the `bot.run()` at the bottom
+- change 'token' to your bot token
-- change channel id in the `bot.get_channel(123456789123456789)` line
+- change 'channelid' to your discord channel id